Taus (instrument): Construction

-The Taus is an instrument whose identifying characteristic is the peacock shape of the body.
+The main identifying characteristic of the taus is the peacock shape of the body.
 It is played with a bow made of horse hair.
-There are four main strings which are above the metal frets, which are the main strings.
-Only one of these strings are played with the bow.
+There are four metal strings above the frets, which are the main strings.
+Only the leftmost string is played with the bow.

 There are a number of sympathetic strings between the frets and the neck, which provide additional resonance.
 These are tuned according to the raag being played, in a similar manner to the sitar.

+In the media

+Avtar Singh played the taus on the BBC Radio 4 'Today' programme on 18 September 2024 to mark the addition of 5 Indian string instruments into the UK's eight-grade music exam system.